SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

         <ul type="1">
             <li>NFR12: The system should not allow users to see the personal identifiable information (PII) of other users.</li>
             <li>NFR13: The system should not allow non-registered users to see the data.</li>
             <li>NFR14: The system shouldn’t allow a  non-registered user to upload the recipe.
-A such attempt should be reported to the administrator.     </li>
+A such attempt should be reported to the administraton.</li>
             <li>NFR15: The system should not allow users to access the database.
 Only the administrator would have the access to the database.</li>
-            <li>NFR16: The system shall maintain data integrity by keeping backups of all updates to the database for every record transaction.<li>
+            <li>NFR16: The system shall maintain data integrity by keeping backups of all updates to the database for every record transaction.</li>
         </ul>
     </li>
     <li> Reliability